trapexit/mergerfs/README.md

 * **symlinkify**: when enabled (set to **true**) and a file is not writable and its mtime or ctime is older than **symlinkify_timeout** files will be reported as symlinks to the original files.
 Please read more below before using. (default: false)
 * **symlinkify_timeout**: time to wait, in seconds, to activate the **symlinkify** behavior. (default: 3600)
 * **nullrw**: turns reads and writes into no-ops.
 The request will succeed but do nothing.
 Useful for benchmarking mergerfs. (default: false)
+* **ignorepponrename**: ignore path preserving on rename.
+Typically rename and link act differently depending on the policy of `create` (read below).
+Enabling this will cause rename and link to always use the non-path preserving behavior.
+This means files, when renamed or linked, will stay on the same drive.
 * **fsname**: sets the name of the filesystem as seen in **mount**, **df**, etc. Defaults to a list of the source paths concatenated together with the longest common prefix removed.
 * **func.&lt;func&gt;=&lt;policy&gt;**: sets the specific FUSE function's policy.
 See below for the list of value types.
 Example: **func.getattr=newest**
 * **category.&lt;category&gt;=&lt;policy&gt;**: Sets policy of all FUSE functions in the provided category.
 Example: **category.create=mfs**